code-differently/code-differently-25-q1/lesson_00/chanelhutt/README.md

 Is to be proficient in area of tech that I am passionate about or intrigued by.
 Certification in multiple disciplines and making a great salary.

 ### Topics I’m always happy to talk about:
 *Movies, tv series, and traveling.
-I love talking herbs, quantam theories, and inventions(new ideas).*
+I love talking herbs, quantum theories, and inventions(new ideas).*

 ### Other things you might want to know:
 * I really like Marvel Studios movies/tv series, learning new things, and interacting with people.